mjhajharia/pydata21/README.md

 - slides
 - notebook
 - data
-- stored InferenceData that can be used in PyMC so you don't have to sample the model for 30 mins again
+- stored InferenceData that can be used in PyMC so you don't have to sample the model for 30 mins again (I'll upload it soon, the file is 1.2GB)